fsenf/CTyPyTool/README.md

 * reporting issues, missing features or bugs
 * improving code

-**4 Steps for source code developers**:
+**5 Steps for source code developers**:
-1. fork the `devel` branch
+1. fork the repository with the `main` branch
+2. branch out into a `feature-<something>` branch in you own fork
-2. update source code / software parts in your fork
+3. update source code / software parts in your fork
-3. check functionality with example notebooks
+4. check functionality with example notebooks
-4. make a pull request onto the `devel` branch in the "official" repository under https://github.com/fsenf/CTyPyTool
+5. make a pull request onto the `main` branch in the "official" repository under https://github.com/fsenf/CTyPyTool